 Funding is targeted for specific use by the province, which prevents EICS from reallocating that funding to another area where it would be better utilized.

-School districts need predictable and sustainable funding that keeps up with enrollment growth and allows boards to plan strategically based on local context.
 Application-based funding and reporting requirements do not allow the time to spend funding in the school year by the time the application is processed and funds are received by the province.
 This also is a burden on administration.

 Goal